 Digital publishing gives authors the potential to reach millions of readers worldwide, opening up a whole new audience, and gives writers like me the chance to benefit creatively and economically from the digital era.

-Self-published books are also a great way for writers from marginalised communities to bypass the additional hurdles that can lie in their way within the mainstream, like Rupi Kaur, New York Times bestselling poet:
+Self-published books are also a great way for writers from marginalised communities to bypass the additional hurdles that can lie in their way within the mainstream, like Rupi Kaur, the New York Times bestselling poet.

 I was trying to get my book published [and] was constantly told there is no audience for poetry.
 They said don’t self-publish because the literary world will look down on you.
 I laughed because I don’t think they understood that the literary world didn’t even see me.
 I was a 20-year-old, brown, Punjabi Sikh woman from a working-class immigrant family who didn’t grow up with many financial resources and networks.
 So, I self-published.
 Social media proved that there is an audience for poetry.
 I sold almost 10 million copies.

-Below, I break down the pros and cons of both traditional publishing and self-publishing, to help you gain some insight into each of these opportunities.
+Next, I’m going to break down the pros and cons of both traditional publishing and self publishing, to help you gain some insight into each of these opportunities and work out which one is best for you.

 But first, let’s determine what each area of the publishing industry does.